Poland Visa – Types, Requirements, Procedure & Fees

 • People with handicapped or amputated hands or fingers.

-• The members of government or Head of state with their spouses, and the team of the authorized delegation where get invited by the foreign businesses or the Member state’s government for a special official purpose.
+• The members of government or the Head of state with their spouses, and the team of the authorized delegation, are invited by the foreign businesses or the Member state’s government for a special official purpose.

-In general terms, it means that the 1st Poland visit after June 23rd, 2015 to a state embassy of Schengen nations and the visa application offices would get extended by sometime.
-It is important for the obligation of the biometric information.
-Else, the present process stays the same as in previous times.
+In general terms, it means that the 1st Poland visit after June 23rd, 2015, to a state embassy of Schengen nations and the visa application offices would get extended by some time.
+It is vital for the obligation of the biometric information.
+Otherwise, the present process stays the same as in previous times.

 How to Visit Poland?